grafana/alloy/docs/sources/reference/components/prometheus/prometheus.write.queue.md

 ### Retries

-`prometheus.remote.queue`  will retry sending data if the following errors or HTTP status codes are returned:
+`prometheus.write.queue`  will retry sending data if the following errors or HTTP status codes are returned:

  * Network errors.
  * HTTP 429 errors.
  * HTTP 5XX errors.

-`prometheus.remote.queue`  will  not retry sending data if any other unsuccessful status codes are returned.
+`prometheus.write.queue`  will  not retry sending data if any other unsuccessful status codes are returned.

 ### Memory

-`prometheus.remote.queue` is meant to be memory efficient.
+`prometheus.write.queue` is meant to be memory efficient.
 You can adjust the `max_signals_to_batch`, `queue_count`, and `batch_size` to control how much memory is used.
 A higher `max_signals_to_batch` allows for more efficient disk compression.
 A higher `queue_count` allows more concurrent writes, and `batch_size` allows more data sent at one time.